 State Restaurant Why it matters

-Delaware Harry's Savoy Grill (Wilmington) A long-running Delaware dining room for steaks, seafood, and dependable special-occasion meals.
+Delaware Harry's Savoy Grill (Wilmington) A long-running Delaware dining room for steaks, seafood, and reliable special-occasion meals.

 Florida Columbia Restaurant (Tampa) A historic Cuban-Spanish restaurant known for the 1905 Salad, Cuban sandwiches, and old Florida charm.